 5. Go to API permissions -> Add a permission > My APIs Select the main application and one of the groups - super_administrator, administrator or view_only - from the groups created in the main application.
 That will be the access level that will be used when calling API.

-6. Go to Certificates and secrets - > create new client secret.
+You may not find your application in the list.
+In such a case, go to Manage > Owners view and check that your user has been added as the Owner of your application.6.
+Go to Certificates and secrets - > create new client secret.
 Give it some name and copy its value right away as it will be unavailable for copying later.

 7. Recheck the supported token version.
 By default Resilio Connect supports token versions 1 and 2.
 Check with the main applications's manifest which of the versions is used, parameter accessTokenAcceptedVersion